flipdot/spaceapi/deployment/README.md

 # Deployment via SSH

-This update the spaceapi app only
+This updates the spaceapi app only

 ## Requirements